adamcobabe/mrv/doc/source/usage.rst

 	>>> assert p.hasFn(p.getApiType())
 	>>> assert isinstance(p.getMObject(), api.MObject) and isinstance(t.getMObject(), api.MObject)

-.. warning:: Do not keep nodes unless dag-objects, but prefer to reretrieve them as they may become invalid in the meanwhile.
+.. warning:: Do not keep Nodes cached, but prefer to re-retrieve them on demand as they may become invalid in the meanwhile depending on the operations performed in Maya.

 Method Lookup
 =============